Summary

 • Nystatin, available as a cream and vaginal suppositories

-The treatment duration will depend on the severity of your symptoms and whether you are pregnant or not.
-But treatment usually goes from 1 to 7 days.
+The treatment duration will depend on the severity of your symptoms and whether or not you are pregnant.
+Treatment generally lasts from one to seven days.

-If you are pregnant, it’s better to avoid oral antifungals like fluconazole, because some studies have suggested it may increase the risk of malformations in the baby [27].
+If you’re pregnant, it’s better to avoid oral antifungals like fluconazole, because some studies have suggested it may increase the risk of malformations in the baby [27].
 So for pregnant women, vaginal creams or suppositories are more appropriate.
 If breastfeeding, fluconazole is considered safe for the baby [11].

 Recurrent yeast infection requires longer treatment.
-One study reported that following a maintenance regimen with fluconazole during a whole year resulted in 77% of women disease-free [28].
+One study reported that following a maintenance regimen with fluconazole for a whole year resulted in 77% of women being free of infection [28].

 Candida species different from C. albicans are often resistant to antifungals.
-For example C. krusei is intrinsically resistant to fluconazole [29].
-It has also been shown to be resistant to clotrimazole, nystatin, and others [30].
+For example, C. krusei is intrinsically resistant to fluconazole [29].
+It has also proven to be resistant to clotrimazole, nystatin, and others [30].
 C. tropicalis may also be resistant to different antifungals, such as clotrimazole, fluconazole, and nystatin [30]–[32].

-This is why it’s super important to always consult your provider before taking any of these medications.
-If you have antifungal resistant Candida, using the wrong medication may lead to treatment failure and recurrence of the infection [33], [34].
+Therefore, it’s super important to always consult your provider before taking any of these medications.
+If you have antifungal-resistant Candida, using the wrong medication may lead to treatment failure and recurrence of the infection [33], [34].

 Let’s take a brief look at some of these treatments:

-• Boric acid suppositories.
-This treatment has been shown to be an effective alternative to antifungals [35], [36].
+• Boric acid suppositories: Studies have shown this treatment to be an effective alternative to antifungals [35], [36].
 One study of diabetic women with vaginal yeast infection compared fluconazole treatment against boric acid vaginal suppositories.
-Turns out the suppositories were better than fluconazole at achieving cure [7].
-Although this may sound encouraging, the bad news is that for both treatments about 35% of women experienced recurrence [37].
+Turns out the suppositories were better than fluconazole at achieving a cure [7].
+Although this may sound encouraging, the bad news is that for both treatments, about 35% of women experienced recurrence [37].
 An important note: pregnant women and women trying to conceive should not use boric acid suppositories.

-• Tea tree oil suppositories.
-Laboratory and animal experiments have shown that tea tree oil (Melaleuca alternifolia) is a powerful antifungal against Candida yeasts [38]–[42].
-Preliminary research in humans shows that tea tree oil suppositories are effective at reducing symptoms and decreasing the numbers of vaginal Candida [43], [44].
+• Tea tree oil suppositories: Laboratory and animal experiments have shown that tea tree oil (Melaleuca alternifolia) is a powerful antifungal against Candida yeasts [38]–[42].
+Preliminary research in humans shows that tea tree oil suppositories are effective at reducing symptoms and decreasing the number of vaginal Candida [43], [44].
 If you’re pregnant, ask your provider before trying tea tree oil suppositories.

-• The Candida diet.
-This is a low-sugar anti-inflammatory diet that focuses on avoiding foods that may promote Candida growth.
-While this diet is popular, its efficacy on reducing vaginal Candida hasn’t been tested.
-The logic behind it is that Candida needs sugar to grow.
+• The Candida diet: This is a low-sugar anti-inflammatory diet that focuses on avoiding foods that may promote Candida growth.
+While this diet is popular, its efficacy in reducing vaginal Candida hasn’t been tested.
+The main principle behind this diet is reducing sugar completely.
+After all, Candida needs sugar to grow.
 Due to its restrictive nature, it may be a good idea to avoid this diet during times of high nutritional requirements, such as pregnancy and illness.
 Foods high in sugar like fruits and dairy provide essential vitamins and minerals for the correct development of the baby.
-If you’re pregnant and want to give it a try, please do so with the guidance of a nutritionist to make sure you fulfill all your nutritional needs.
+If you’re pregnant and want to try it, please do so with the guidance of a nutritionist to make sure you fulfill all your nutritional needs.

-Things you can do to keep those yeasts under control
+Things you can do to keep yeasts under control

 There are some general rules that will help you maintain a healthy vaginal microbiome.
-You can check our guide on lifestyle and other vaginal interventions.
+You can check our guide on lifestyle and other vaginal interventions for a full list.

 Now, we told you that vaginal Lactobacillus may not be very protective against yeast infection.
-But taking probiotics containing species like Lactobacillus rhamnosus could be helpful, especially if you have Candida in your gut.
+However, taking probiotics containing species like Lactobacillus rhamnosus could be helpful—especially if you have Candida in your gut.
 Scientists think the gut may act as a reservoir that contributes to recurrent yeast infection [45].

 Stay alert on any changes in the color and quantity of your vaginal discharge, itching, and any other unpleasant symptoms.
-It is normal for your vaginal microbiome to vary during the menstrual cycle (if you are not pregnant) but any major change or unpleasant smell should be taken care of.
+It’s normal for your vaginal microbiome to vary during the menstrual cycle (if you’re not pregnant) but any major change or unpleasant smell should be investigated and treated if necessary.

 References